 Their key metrics were sales and profits, but because of the slow-moving nature of the development and production of new products in FMCG (imagine how long it takes to develop and test a new toothpaste, ramp up production and then bring a new brand to market) they focused more on the final three Ps: Place, Price and Promotion or Shimizu’s four Cs: Commodity, Cost, Communication, and Channel.

 Thus Product Management in FMCG increasingly became a marketing communications role, concerned with getting the right mix of packaging, pricing, promotions, brand marketing, etc, leaving the development of the product to others.

-This schism between Marketing and Product Management can still be felt in many organisations today, where both feel they “own” the customer and understanding the marketplace.
-In most tech organisations however, Marketing has evolved to be more about owning the brand and customer acquisition, while Product owns the value proposition and the development of the product.
+This schism between Marketing and Product Management can still be felt in many organisations today, where both feel they “own” the customer and understand the marketplace.
+In most tech organisations, however, Marketing has evolved to be more about owning the brand and customer acquisition, while Product owns the value proposition and the development of the product.

 Suddenly we’re all Agile

 Originally product development was a slow and laborious process, even in the tech industry.
 You plodded along a waterfall process, first doing research, then writing a massive product requirements document over several months, then throwing it over the wall to Engineering to build, only to get something completely different out the other end several months later before starting the process all over again.

 In 2001 though, seventeen software engineers got together in a ski resort and wrote the Agile Manifesto, building on work spanning back to the seventies on light weight alternatives to the heavy-handed and process-oriented waterfall method of developing software.
 Though Agile and the Manifesto are heavily associated with Scrum, Scrum was actually developed before the manifesto in the nineties alongside other methodologies like DSDM and XP that were trying to achieve the same goal.
 Kanban, which is widely used in product development today, was developed in the Toyota Production System as far back as 1953!